chrishubbard62/Next-App/README.md

 CH11
 CH12
 CH13
-CH 14 done but did not do the update portion!
+CH14 done but did not do the update portion!